wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/interoperability.md

 - Skype for Business users can make one-on-one voice and video calls to Teams users, and vice versa.

    > [!IMPORTANT]
-   > Interoperability experiences with an on-premises deployment of Skype for Business require that the on-premises environment is in hybrid mode with Office 365 Skype for Business.
+   > Interoperability experiences with an on-premises deployment of Skype for Business require that the on-premises environment is in hybrid mode with Microsoft 365 Skype for Business.

 These interoperability experiences are available to and between users who have one of the following coexistence modes assigned: